HL7/cql-ig/input/pages/patterns.md

 using appropriate terminology to identify the kind of event (using a value set or direct-reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.

-The following examples differentiate methods to indicate (a) presence of evidence of an action, (b) absence of evidence of an action, and (c) negation rationale for not performing an action.
+The following examples illustrate methods to indicate (a) presence of evidence of an action, (b) absence of evidence of an action, and (c) negation rationale for not performing an action.
 In each case, the "action" is an administration of medication included within a value set for "Antithrombotic Therapy".